lxgr-linux/pokete/wiki.md

 - Evolves to Treenator at level 20

 ### Choka
-A dangerous and enormous snake pokete.
+A fucking dangerous and enormous snake pokete.
 ```
  _______
 /____ * \